What are interpersonal skills?

-- Have good posture (openness)
+- Have a good posture (non verbal communication)

-- Smile (friendliness)
+- Smile (positivity)

 - Give a firm handshake (confidence)

-- Take notes (active listening)
+- Take notes and pay attention to your interviewer (active listening)

 - Ask questions (curiosity)

-- Send a thank-you email (politeness)
+- Send a thank-you email (professionalism)

 Also, when you answer interview questions, give examples of how you’ve used your social skills to succeed.
 Your examples can come from your jobs, internships, volunteer work, and university projects.

 For instance, if the interviewer asks you to tell them about a time you resolved a conflict, you could say something like: